Job would curse God to His face

 What challenge did Satan present to God regarding Job's faith?

-| That Job would abandon his family | That Job would stop worshiping on the Sabbath | That Job would deny God's existence | That Job would curse God if his possessions were taken away |
+| That Job would curse God if his possessions were taken away | That Job would stop worshiping on the Sabbath | That Job would deny God's existence | That Job would abandon his family |

 What restriction did God place on Satan during the first test of Job?

-| Do not take Job’s land | Do not harm Job’s children | Do not touch Job’s flocks | Do not lay a finger on Job himself |
+| Do not lay a finger on Job himself | Do not take Job’s land | Do not harm Job’s children | Do not touch Job’s flocks |

 What physical ailment did Satan inflict on Job?